 Neogen’s ATP verification system, AccuPoint® Advanced is the ideal tool to monitor a snack food manufacturer's SSOP ATP testing can verify that effective cleaning has taken place during the manufacturing process.
 Approved by the AOAC Research Institute, use of AccuPoint Advanced provides customers assurance that the system produces consistent and reliable data for evaluating sanitation program effectiveness in food processing and food services facilities.
 In addition, Neogen’s technical representatives work alongside major snack food companies and have the experience to provide full training and ongoing support for hygiene monitoring.

-Neogen’s Acumedia® brand offers a broad range of enrichment media for general microbial to pathogen-specific organisms.
-More than 240 catalog formulations are available along with over 200 custom formulations to meet specific customer requirements.
-ISO 9001 certification, quality ingredients, consistent products, competitive pricing and on-time delivery make Acumedia enrichment media the right choice.
+Neogen Culture Media offers a broad range of enrichment and detection media for general microbial to pathogen-specific organisms.
+More than 270 catalog formulations are available along with custom formulations to meet specific customer requirements.
+ISO 9001 certification, quality ingredients, consistent products, value and on-time delivery make Neogen Culture Media the right choice.

 Within the food manufacturing industry the production of snack foods is considered to be safer than wet foods.
 Most savory snack foods will undergo a ‘kill-step’ which includes baking, roasting, extruding or frying during production so the rapid growth of microorganisms often found in wet foods is less likely to occur.
 However, research has shown that some microorganisms do pose potential threats such as Salmonella, due to its ability to resist very high temperatures.